marionebl/jaketrent-blog/content/post/octopress-vs-wordpress.md

   - "ruby"
   - "octopress"
 description: Octopress vs. WordPress.
 Which should I use for my blog?
 I chose WordPress first, then went to Octopress.
 Here are some points of comparison.
-keywords: octopress, wordpress, php, ruby, blog
+metaKeywords: octopress, wordpress, php, ruby, blog
 image: https://i.imgur.com/uACBn.jpg
 ---